BrightSpots/rcv/README.md

 In either case, please reference the [config file documentation](src/main/resources/network/brightspots/rcv/config_file_documentation.txt) when configuring a contest.

-**Warning**: Avoid clicking in the command prompt / terminal window when starting the Tabulator GUI, as it may halt the startup process.
+**Warning**: Using shortcuts, aliases, or symbolic links to launch the Tabulator is not supported; doing so may result in unexpected behavior.
+Also, please avoid clicking in the command prompt / terminal window when starting the Tabulator GUI, as it may halt the startup process.

 ## Loading and Tabulating a Contest